Faculty and Research

 Diane Badame specializes in the fields of marketing management, customer satisfaction and new product development.
 She currently serves as the Academic and Program Director of the Master of Science in Marketing Program.
 Professor Badame received Marshall's Golden Apple Teaching Award in 2010.
-Before joining Marshall, she held senior management positions with major consumer packaged-goods and financial services companies.
-Professor Badame also consults with business organizations in the areas of marketing strategy, new product development and customer satisfaction.
+Before joining Marshall, she held senior management positions with major consumer packaged goods and financial services companies.
+Professor Badame also consults with business organizations in the areas of marketing strategy, new product developments and customer satisfaction.

 PhD, Ben-Gurion University; MBA, Tel-Aviv University

-Gil Appel joined the USC Marketing Department in 2016.
-His research focus on the emerging digital world and in particular understanding growth and retention dynamics in digital markets, as well as uncovering consumer behavior from digital data, turning "big data" into smart information.
-He collaborates with a range of firms, from eBay to app developers, gaming companies and others, to shows how digital goods may grow fundamentally different than classic physical products, and to highlight the need to re-examine the fundamentals of new product marketing in the new consumer environment.
+Gil Appel joined the USC Marshall Marketing Department in 2016.
+His research focuses on the emerging digital world and in particular understanding growth and retention dynamics in digital markets as well as uncovering consumer behavior from digital data, turning "big data" into smart information.
+He collaborates with a range of firms from eBay to app developers, gaming companies, and others, to show how digital goods may grow fundamentally differently than classic physical products and to highlight the need to re-examine the fundamentals of new product marketing in the new consumer environment.
 He teaches Internet Marketing in the Marshall undergraduate program.

 Gene Del Vecchio is an adjunct professor of marketing with emphasis in consumer behavior, research, youth marketing and entertainment.
 He conducted roughly a thousand research studies in his consulting practice that provided strategic and tactical marketing direction for industry giants across film, television, packaged goods, toy, and technology industries.
 He has written four business books and two novels.
 For many years Del Vecchio was the SVP, Director of Planning & Research at advertising giant Ogilvy & Mather in Los Angeles where he led strategic and research efforts on a variety of businesses.
 He began his career at General Mills.